apache/couchdb/src/couch_srt/README.md

 Next steps to continue CSRT improvements:

-* Create an expressive syntax that can map something like Mango queries, expressable in ini files for persistent storage and easy configuration, and turn those into `ets:match_spec()`.
+* Create an expressive syntax that can map something like Mango queries, expressible in ini files for persistent storage and easy configuration, and turn those into `ets:match_spec()`.
 The current logic is getting progressively closer to that, but we're not fully generating dynamic matchspecs.
 When we can, the default matchers can be rewritten directly, and also create a `POST`